Free cookie consent management tool by TermsFeed Generator

 1. Wischnewski, M., Krämer, N., & Müller, E. (2023).
 Measuring and Understanding Trust Calibrations for Automated Systems: A Survey of the State-Of-The-Art and Future Directions.
 Proceedings of CHI 2023. (link)

-Comprehensive survey reviewing 96 empirical studies on trust calibration in automated systems, covering three decades of research
+Survey of 96 empirical studies on trust calibration in automated systems, covering three decades of research

 3. Bansal, G., et al. (2021).
 Does the Whole Exceed its Parts?
 The Effect of AI Explanations on Complementary Team Performance.
 Proceedings of CHI 2021. (link)